Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 ```

 ### Analyzing algorithms
-Analyzing an algorithm has come to mean predicting the resources that the algorithm requires.
+<bmark>Analyzing an algorithm</bmark> has come to mean predicting the resources that the algorithm requires.
 Resources include (but not limited to):
 * Computational time
 * Memory
 * Communication bandwidth